 The International School of Düsseldorf

-The International School of Düsseldorf may not have a direct link on their website to volunteer opportunities, but they have made it public that they are always interested in business partners, industry support for learning inside and outside of the classroom and guest speakers.
-They also run a fundraising program which you might be able to help get involved with.
+The International School of Düsseldorf may not have a direct link on their website to volunteer opportunities, but they have made it public that they are always interested in business partners, industry support for learning inside and outside of the classroom, and guest speakers.
+They also run a fundraising program that you might be able to help get involved with.

 International English Library